About La Chanson Bouviers...

 And puppies are always raised in the household and experience many sounds, sights, and stimuli to help prepare them for a new home and becoming a “Canine Good Citizen” some day.

-La Chanson Bouviers welcomed 1 new baby - a girl (not available) - out of River on July 5, 2019 and hope to have at least one more litter later in 2019.
+La Chanson Bouviers last welcomed 8 puppies - 5 boys and 3 girls - out of Sage on December 4, 2020.
+We are thankfully expecting a litter due at the end of June 2023.
 Please read the latest by clicking on the NEWS page or the PUPPIES page.

 Pilar Kuhn & Rod Ott